apache/nuttx/configs/sabre-6quad/README.txt

    This will cause the interrupt handlers on other CPUs to spin until leave_critical_section() is called.
 More verification is needed.

-2. Cache Concurency.
+2. Cache Concurrency.
 Cache coherency in SMP configurations is managed by the MPCore snoop control unit (SCU).
 But I don't think I have the set up correctly yet.